MrPio/ProgettoEsameOOP_Morelli-Mazzatenta/README.md

 <a name="exceptions"></a>
 ### 🛑 Exceptions
-Here you can find a list of all the checked exception created in this project.
-These exceptions are handled inside a `try/catch` block inside the controller.
+Here you can find a list of all the checked exceptions created in this project.
+These exceptions are handled inside the controller's `try/catch` block.

 Class name | Description
 ----| ----
 `UserNotFound` | Thrown when the parameter `token` in each endpoint (except `/signup`) doesn't belong to any existing user inside the database.
-`UserAlreadyInDatabase` | Thrown when the client tries to signup with an already registered email.
+`UserAlreadyInDatabase` | Thrown when the client tries to sign up with an already registered email.
-`EndDateBeforeStartDateException` | Thrown when the client tries to filter using a value for `start_date` grater than the value of `end_date`.
+`EndDateBeforeStartDateException` | Thrown when the client tries to filter using a value for `start_date` greater than the value of `end_date`.
-`ApiFoodNotFoundException` | Thrown when the requested `food_name`  cannot be found by Edamam api, or when the requested `ean_code` cannot be found by Chomp api.
+`ApiFoodNotFoundException` | Thrown when the requested `food_name`  cannot be found by Edamam API, or when the requested `ean_code` cannot be found by Chomp api.
-`ChompLimitOvercameException` | Thrown when too many request are made but cannot be handled due to free Chomp api limitation.
+`ChompLimitOvercameException` | Thrown when too many requests are made but cannot be handled due to free Chomp API limitation.

 ***